What is Product Value?

 How to show product value

 PR, advertising, and SEO – these are all valid channels for marketing new products and building a brand reputation.
+Additionally, knowing how to rank on Google My Business can help businesses stand out in local search results and drive more foot traffic.
 But before you sink money into external channels, work on optimizing your website design and content.
 This is where you have the most control over how to present your product as a viable, high-value solution.

 Landing page copy and headers